letheanVPN/lthn-app-vpn/CLIENT.md

   --vpnd-tun IF         Use specific tun device for server (default: tun0) --vpnd-mgmt-port PORT
-                        Use specific port for local mgmt (default: 11192) --authid AUTHID       Authentication ID.
+                        Use specific port for local mgmt (default: 11192) --vpnc-standalone     Create standalone openvn config that can be run outside of dispatcher. (default: None) --proxyc-standalone   Create standalone haproxy config that can be run outside of dispatcher. (default: None) --authid AUTHID       Authentication ID.
 Use "random" to generate. (default:
                         None)
   --uniqueid UNIQUEID   Unique ID of proxy.
 Use "random" to generate.